dgillis91/mortgage_default_model/README.md

 sale.
 This DOES NOT work for REO property.
 Likely in the future, we will need to update the logic for this to include REO.

+## TODO:
+* Update Extractor module to take arguments.
+For example, we need an arg for whether to remove the zip files when we extract.
+* Automate data pull from FNMA.
+Can potentially be done with scrapy.

 ## Resources
 * https://loanperformancedata.fanniemae.com/lppub-docs/FNMA_SF_Loan_Performance_File_layout.pdf
 * https://loanperformancedata.fanniemae.com/lppub-docs/performance-sample-file.txt